-The objectives of the World Water Council are:
+The objectives of the Council are:

-- to identify critical water issues of local, regional and global importance on the basis of ongoing assessments of the state of water; - 2. to raise awareness about critical water issues at all levels of decision making, from the highest authorities to the general public; - to develop a common strategic vision on integrated water resources management on a sustainable basis, and to promote the implementation of effective policies and strategies worldwide; - to provide advice and relevant information to institutions and decision-makers on the development and implementation of policies and strategies for sustainable water resources management, with due respect for the environment and social and gender equity; and - 5. to contribute to the resolution of issues related to transboundary waters.
+- to identify critical water issues of local, regional and global importance on the basis of ongoing assessments of the state of water: - to raise awareness about critical water issues at all levels of decision making, from the highest authorities to the general public; - to bring together stakeholders and promote the implementation of effective water-related policies and strategies worldwide; - 4. to provide advice and relevant information to institutions and decision-makers on the development and implementation of policies and strategies for sustainable water resources management, with due respect for the environment and social and gender equity; and - to contribute to the resolution of issues related to transboundary waters.